josiahg2/paper-whatsapp-corrections/README.md

 # paper-whatsapp-corrections

+## Overview
-Replication code for "I Don’t Think That’s True, Bro!
-Social Corrections of Misinformation in India" (Badrinathan and Chauchard 2023)
+These code and data files replicate the results in "I Don’t Think That’s True, Bro!
+Social Corrections of Misinformation in India" by Sumitra Badrinathan and Simon Chauchard (2023).
+The conditonally accepted version of the manuscript can be found here.

+## Replication Code and Data

+To regenerate tables and figures from the paper, take the following steps